inter169/systs/alpine/openjdk8/README.md

-There was an openjdk project named [Portola](https://openjdk.java.net/projects/portola/), and the goal is to provide a port of the JDK to the Alpine Linux, also the developers had coded the [fixes](http://cr.openjdk.java.net/~jgeorge/8178784/webrev.01/hotspot.patch) by iterating '/proc/<pid>/task' instead of thread_db API's to fetch jvm threads' id, and such issues & fixes had been discussed by openjdk dev team ([for more](https://bugs.openjdk.java.net/issues/?jql=project+%3D+JDK+AND+fixVersion+%3D+repo-portola)).
+There was an openjdk project named [Portola](https://openjdk.java.net/projects/portola/), and the goal is to provide a port of the JDK to the Alpine Linux, also the developers had coded the [fixes](http://cr.openjdk.java.net/~jgeorge/8178784/webrev.01/hotspot.patch) by iterating `/proc/<pid>/task` instead of thread_db API's to fetch jvm threads' id, and such issues & fixes had been discussed by openjdk dev team ([for more](https://bugs.openjdk.java.net/issues/?jql=project+%3D+JDK+AND+fixVersion+%3D+repo-portola)).

-We should follow the process of building alpine apk to build the new openjdk with the code fixes on Alpine Linux, further more, convert the code fixes into apk patch, and did a few codes fixes as the compile error about the definition of 'lwpid_t'.
+We should follow the process of building alpine apk to build the new openjdk with the code fixes on Alpine Linux, further more, converted the code fixes into apk patch, and did a few codes fixes as the compile error about the definition of 'lwpid_t'.